sidecartridge/sidecart-site-dev-docs/configuration.md

 {: .note}
 There are valid scenarios where setting `SAFE_CONFIG_REBOOT` to `false` makes sense.
 For instance, developers frequently adjusting the SidecarT configuration might find repeatedly waiting for a power cycle tedious.
 However, exercise this option judiciously.
 {: .note}

+### Latest release verification

+The SidecarT board can be configured to check for the latest release of the firmware available.
+When the board is connected to the internet, it will check for the latest release and display a blinking exclamation mark at the right side of the current version number at the top bar of the Configurator application.
+This section explains how to configure the SidecarT board to check for the latest release.

+{: .note}
+You have to be connected to the internet to check for the latest release.
+{: .note}

+1. **URL Configuration**: The parameter `LATEST_RELEASE_URL` has to point to a file hosted on a web server.
+This file has to contain the latest release version number in the first line.
+The SidecarT board will check this file and compare the version number with the current version number.
+If the version number is different, the SidecarT board will display a blinking exclamation mark as explained above.

+2. **HTTPS Limitation**:
+{: .warning}
+The SidecarT board currently doesn't support HTTPS.
+Ensure that your server uses HTTP only.
+{: .warning}

+{: .note}